-Since 2016. graphic designer Lexi Visco and Lena Wolff have collaborated on a series of public posters that have been widely distributed in the Bay Area and across the United States in response to the political climate triggered by the Trump presidency.
-Initially commissioned by the City of Berkeley, the first poster, ‘Berkeley Stands United Against Hate’ has been adapted and printed for 10 regional Bay Area cities and New Zealand.
-These posters are still visible in storefront windows and people’s homes today.
+Beginning in 2016. graphic designer Lexi Visco and Lena Wolff sparked a collaboration that generated a series of public posters that have been widely distributed in the Bay Area and across the United States in response to the political climate triggered by the Trump presidency.
+Initially commissioned by the City of Berkeley, the first poster, ‘Berkeley Stands United Against Hate’ was printed in a run of 20,000, then adapted for other Bay Area cities, including Oakland, Richmond, Albany, Alameda, Hayward, San Leandro, Castro Valley and more, totaling over 150,000 prints.
+Two years later, the posters are still visible in storefront windows and people’s homes today.

-In 2018, Visco and Wolff paired up again to generate a series of posters in English and Spanish to encourage greater voter engagement and participation ahead of the November midterm elections.
+In 2018, Visco and Wolff paired up again to put out a new collection of posters to encourage greater voter engagement and participation ahead of the November midterm elections in both English and Spanish, reading ‘VOTE! for Democracy’, ‘Your Vote is Your Voice’ and ‘Tu Voto es Tu Voz.’
 20,000 of the posters from the VOTE series were printed and shipped to over 15 states in early fall 2018 including Arizona, Colorado, Illinois, Maine, Massachusetts, Michigan, Minnesota, New York, North Carolina, North Dakota, Oregon, Rhode Island, Tennessee, Texas, Pennsylvania and Washington.